 This man, who was a major general at 30, took charge, when the war was over, of the railroad which he had built some years before.
 It was then little more than two streaks of iron rust.
-He nade it the powerful Richmond and Danville.
+He nade it the powerful Rich-mond and Danville.
 He showed the quality of the born leader at the first start off.
 He sent the agents of the Adams Express company and of the Baltimore and Ohio flying from his trains and went into the express business himself.
-He made morey and solid popularity all at once.
-But in the big Richmond Terminal fight the other mogula froze him out.
-There is a tradition, however, that the general was posted about the movements of and his reply, which he refers to as 'incautious," both of which, to his amazement, were published in the Butler pocketed a good \$50,000 himself.

-New York Tribung, organ of the Re-General Mahone made an unsue ful attempt to secure the nomination for governor of Virginia in 1878, espoused the cause of the Readjuster party and became its leader and by devious methods the object of many an attack, he found a seat in the United States senate in 1880.
+He made money and solid popularity all at once.
+But in the big Richmond Terminal fight the other moguls froze him out.
+There is a tradition, however, that the general was posted about the movements of the syndicate and made handsomely.
+There is another tradition that young Butler pocketed a good \$50,000 himself.
+General Mahone made an unsuccessful attempt to secure the nomination for governor of Virginia in 1878, espoused the cause of the Readjuster party and became its leader and by devious methods the object of many an attack, he found a seat in the United States senate in 1880.
 He served six years in that body, being retired by defeat at the polls.
-He was like a firebrand cast into a mass of dry tinder, and from the peculiar attitude that he at once assumed he cau-ed one of the most bitter controversies and stubborn deadlocks ever known in the history of that body.
-He at last acted with the Republicans, and gave them the organization of the senate. course brought down spon his head the wrath of the Democrats, but the Republicans received him with open arms and the federal patronage in Virginia was turned over to him. that time he had Since the Republican leader of Virginia.
+He was like a firebrand cast into a mass of dry tinder, and from the peculiar attitude that he at once assumed he caused one of the most bitter controversies and stubborn deadlocks ever known in the history of that body.
+He at last acted with the Republicans, and gave them the organization of the senate.
+His course brought down upon his head the wrath of the Democrats, but the Republicans received him with open arms and the federal patronage in Virginia was turned over to him.
+Since that time he had been the Republican leader of Virginia.
 Although he had resided almost constantly in this city since he left the senate, he retained the Republican leadership in Virginia and in 1890 was a candidate for governor.
 He was best known here of late years by his efforts to secure the purchase by the government for a printing office site of a square of ground owned by him.
-The quaint figure of its owner was always seen in the lobbles of both house and senate at the close of every session and he was considered a great power in the third house. ceptionally slight in stature and frame he was a marked man in great assemblages.
+The quaint figure of its owner was always seen in the lobbies of both house and senate at the close of every session and he was considered a great power in the third house.
+Exceptionally slight in stature and frame he was a marked man in great assemblages.
 His peculiar style of dress, and especially his hat, attracted attention to him.
 This broad brimmed, soft felt head gear seemed out of proportion to the tiny form beneath it.